Rollin' (Limp Bizkit song)

-"Rollin' (Air Raid Vehicle)" is a song by the American rap rock band Limp Bizkit from their album Chocolate Starfish and the Hot Dog Flavored Water.
+"Rollin' (Air Raid Vehicle)" is a song by the American nu metal band Limp Bizkit from their album Chocolate Starfish and the Hot Dog Flavored Water.
 It was released as the second and third single simultaneously, along with "My Generation", on September 5, 2000.
-The song peaked at number 65 on the US Billboard Hot 100 and remained in the chart for 17 weeks.
-To date, it is their highest-charting single in the Billboard Hot 100.
-Outside of the United States, "Rollin' (Air Raid Vehicle)" topped the charts in the Republic of Ireland and the United Kingdom and peaked within the top 10 of the charts in Austria, Finland, Germany, Norway, Portugal, and Sweden.
+The song peaked at number 65 on the US Billboard Hot 100, giving the band their highest-charting single in the US, and remained on the chart for 17 weeks.
+Internationally, "Rollin'" topped the charts in Ireland and the United Kingdom and peaked within the top 10 of the charts in Austria, Finland, Germany, Norway, Portugal, and Sweden.

-"Rollin' (Urban Assault Vehicle)", was the original version of the song, although sometimes it is referred to as a hip-hop remix of "Rollin' (Air Raid Vehicle)".
+"Rollin' (Urban Assault Vehicle)" was the original version of the song, although sometimes it is referred to as a hip-hop remix of "Rollin' (Air Raid Vehicle)".
 It features hip-hop artists DMX, Method Man and Redman, and was produced by Swizz Beatz.
 It is included as the second-to-last track on the Chocolate Starfish album.
 This version is also featured on the soundtrack to the 2001 film The Fast and the Furious.

 Writing and recording

-Rollin was created through a collaborative effort with hip-hop producer Swizz Beatz.
-Although sometimes referred to as a hip-hop remix, the Urban Assault Vehicle version of the song was actually the first version that was created.
-Fred and Swizz Beatz worked together to create this version and when it was presented to the band there was some initial frustration.
-The band felt the song might work better as a rock song, which led to the creation of the Air Raid Vehicle version of the song.
+"Rollin'" was created through a collaborative effort with hip-hop producer Swizz Beatz.
+Although sometimes referred to as a hip-hop remix, the "Urban Assault Vehicle" version of the song was actually the first version that was created.
+Fred Durst and Swizz Beatz worked together to create this version and when it was presented to the band there was some initial frustration.
+The band felt the song might work better as a rock song, which led to the creation of the "Air Raid Vehicle" version of the song.
 Wes Borland would later state "we liked both versions so much that that's what it ended up being, two versions: a hip-hop version of the song and a rock version of the song."